Maison entière

 Hôte : Lisa Karen Ward

 I'm a mama, artist, retired wildlife biologist, conservationist, and tiny house and pollinator advocate.
 We bought a tiny house on wheels back in 2013 and headed to the beautiful mountains of western North Carolina to start a new life and build an orchard and food forest.
-We've been here for over a decade now and would be happy to share our favorite hikes, restaurants and activities unique to our amazing area!
+We've been here for over a decade now and are never leaving!

 Voici pourquoi l’hôte a choisi cet hébergement